opnsense/docs/source/manual/install.rst

 <https://opnsense.org/download/>`__ website.

 The easiest method of installation is the USB-memstick installer.
-If your target platform has a serial interface choose the "serial image.
+If your target platform has a serial interface choose the "serial" image.
-64-bit and 32-bit install images are provided.
-The following examples apply to both.
 If you need to know more about using the serial interface, consult the :doc:`serial access how-to<how-tos/serial_access>`.

 Write the image to a USB flash drive (>=1 GB) or an IDE hard disk,